-Blizzards can bring on strong winds.
+A blizzard brings both snow and strong winds.
 Home insurance includes coverage for wind damage, so if a blizzard rips the roof off of your home, or if it causes a tree on your property to fall on your garage, homeowners insurance can help cover the cost of repairs.

 Sometimes blizzards can lead to flood damage, especially if you live in an Atlantic coastal state.
 Home insurance excludes coverage for flooding.
 You’ll need a standalone flood insurance policy to protect you from any type of flood damage.

-If you expect freezing temperatures or if a blizzard is headed your way, there are some steps you can take to better protect your property from damage.
+If you expect freezing temperatures or a blizzard is headed your way, there are some steps you can take to better protect your property from damage.

 Trim tree branches: Blizzard winds and the weight of snow can break already weak tree branches that could damage your home.